Doar în limba engleză

 Trainer: Tsveta Andreeva

-The training is part of the project ”Dezvoltare comunitară prin formare culturală: creșterea și diversificarea publicurilor prin proiecte culturale în cartiere” / Community development through cultural training: growing and developing audiences through cultural projects unfolded in neighbourhoods”, co-financed by AFCN (the National Cultural Administration Fund).
+The training was produced within the project ”Dezvoltare comunitară prin formare culturală: creșterea și diversificarea publicurilor prin proiecte culturale în cartiere” / Community development through cultural training: growing and developing audiences through cultural projects unfolded in neighbourhoods”, co-financed by AFCN (the National Cultural Administration Fund).